kiketordera/advanced-performance/readme.md

 # Documentation

 We have 2 parts in the documentation, which are the API of the backend, and the technical documents about the project itself.
+Both use cross-language and cross-platform tools and standards, so you can apply this technology for documentation in any project of any language.

 ## API Documentation [Swagger]